SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students understand the principle of corporate communication and, in particular, of social media communication; they know how to analyze the potentials and limitations of acquiring new contacts and customers.
-Students are aware of the individual tools of online and offline communication, as well as with the various user types.
+Upon completing this course, alumni understand the principle of corporate communication and, in particular, of social media communication; they know how to analyze the potentials and limitations of acquiring new contacts and customers.
+Alumni are aware of the individual tools of online and offline communication, as well as with the various user types.
 They appreciate the relevance of content marketing and storytelling along with their entertaining and inspiring contributions for SMEs, as well as larger corporations.
 They are capable of measuring the success of social media marketing in a basic way.

 Superior module: